fzjfjf/Py-DOS_simulator/README.md

 # PyDOS

-# PROJECT IS NOT YET FULLY FINISHED
+# PROJECT IS STILL WORK-IN-PROGRESS, NOT ALL FEATURES WORK

 **PyDOS** is a simple, educational DOS-like shell written in Python.
 It is designed for learning how operating systems, command-line interfaces, and file systems work.